 The park includes a trail through the rainforest where many native totem poles stand guard.

-As we stopped to admire them a very talkative raven spoke urgently and rapidly to us from a nearby tree and I began to understand its prominence in Tlingit culture.
+As we stopped to admire them, a very talkative raven spoke urgently to us from a nearby tree and I began to understand its prominence in Tlingit culture.

 Then it was back to the ship to cruise to our final stop in Alaska: Ketchikan.